 - Continuity Nod: Frank wants to help find Logan but wants his use of Attilan resources to be kept under wraps because tensions are still high between the X-Men and Inhumans.

-- Production Throwback: Written by Charles Soule, this series features Daredevil, whose ongoing title was being concurrently written by Soule at the time, and Frank McGee, a character created by him during his Inhumans run.
+- Production Throwback: Written by Charles Soule, this series features Daredevil, whose ongoing title was being concurrently written by Soule at the time, and Frank McGee, a character created by him during his run on The Inhumans.

 - The Smurfette Principle: Misty Knight is the only woman on the team assembled by Daredevil.